-Will I be violating the 209A protective order if I let him back in the house, or call him or go to see him?
+Will I be violating the 209A protective order if I let the abusive person back in the house, or call them or go to see them?

 No. The abusive person who is named as the "defendant" on your 209A protective order is the only person who can violate it.
-You can't violate the order that is against him.
-If you call or go to see him because you need to talk about the kids or something else, you are not violating the Order.
-But if the order says he can't contact you and he does anyway, then he is violating the order.
+You can't violate the order that is against the other person.
+If you call or go to see them because you need to talk about the kids or something else, you are not violating the Order.
+But if the order says they can't contact you and they do does anyway, then they are violating the order.

-If you do call him or go see him or invite him over, the police and the court might think about this if you need their help in the future.
-If you contact him, the police might not be willing to arrest him or charge him with a crime in the future just for contacting you.
+If you do call the abusive person or go see them or invite them over, the police and the court might think about this if you need their help in the future.
+If you contact him, the police might not be willing to arrest them or charge them with a crime in the future just for contacting you.

 What should I do if we are getting back together?

-If you want to get back together, or even just talk to him or see him, you can:
+If you want to get back together, or even just talk to the other person or see them, you can:

 - Get the 209A protective order "terminated."
 This will end the order completely.